 Many special needs patients deal with communication, emotional, learning, and sensory challenges associated with their medical condition that make wearing glasses and contact lenses extremely difficult, even impossible.
 While refractive surgery such as PRK (photorefractive keratectomy) and LASIK (Laser In Situ Keratomileusis) is usually reserved for adults, Wills Eye Hospital now has a refractive surgery program for children.

-Pediatric patients who are three years of age and older and have serious medical conditions such as autism, Down syndrome, cerebral palsy, craniofacial deformities, orthopedic deformities, and other neurobehavioral abnormalities may be eligible for refractive surgery performed under anesthesia.
+Pediatric patients who are three years of age and older and have serious medical conditions such as autism, cerebral palsy, craniofacial deformities, orthopedic deformities, and other neurobehavioral abnormalities may be eligible for refractive surgery performed under anesthesia.

 This type of corrective refractive surgery is considered a viable alternative for special needs patients who also have: